Limb Lengthening Consolidation Phase

 What Happens if Limb Lengthening is Too Slow?

-Other bones may take too long to heal, and the regenerate bone may not have enough time to form.
+Other bones may take too long to heal, and the regenerated bone may not have enough time to form.
 This is common in people with diabetes and those who smoke.

 If the regenerate bone forms poorly, the orthopedic device can be adjusted to shorten the bone temporarily.
 This allows the regenerate bone to improve.
 A more aggressive approach to correcting the condition entails grafting, which means inserting bone tissue into the gap between the segments.
 As the regenerate begins to fill the gap, lengthening of the bone can continue.